therealdreg/shellex/README.md

 # shellex
 **WARNING**: the ugliest code in the world

 C-shellcode to hex converter.

-Handy tool for paste & execute shellcodes in gdb, windbg, ollydbg, x64dbg, immunity debugger
+Handy tool for paste & execute shellcodes in gdb, windbg, ollydbg, x64dbg and immunity debugger.

 Are you having problems converting C-shellcodes to HEX (maybe c-comments+ASCII mixed?)